EquinoxeStudios/BabyNoiseGenerator/README.md

 - Automatic safety gain reduction when threshold is exceeded
 - Use in conjunction with proper sleep practices and monitoring

-## What's New in v2.0 Headless Edition
+## What's New in v2.0.2 Enhanced DSP Edition

-- **Headless operation**: Optimized for cloud GPU services (Colab, etc.)
-- **Enhanced CLI**: Comprehensive command-line interface with all options
+- **Enhanced DSP algorithms**: Improved sound quality with advanced processing techniques
+- **Frequency-dependent stereo**: Better stereo imaging with no phase issues in bass
+- **Natural sound modulation**: Subtle organic modulation for a more natural listening experience
+- **Haas effect enhancement**: Improved spatial imaging for headphones
+- **Improved warmth control**: Psychoacoustically optimized warmth parameter curve
+- **Multi-stage dynamics**: Better compression and limiting algorithms for smoother sound
-- **Pure color presets**: Added presets for pure white, pink, and brown noise
+- **Optimized presets**: New enhanced presets for different listening scenarios
-- **Fully vectorized algorithms**: Optimized DSP operations for maximum GPU utilization
-- **Performance boost**: Up to 20% faster rendering than previous version
-- **Error resilience**: Comprehensive error handling and failsafe mechanisms
-- **Improved numerical stability**: Second-order sections filtering for brown noise
+- **Numerical improvements**: Better filter design and implementation for higher accuracy
-- **Adaptive progress reporting**: Smart progress throttling based on render duration
+- **Precision control**: Dynamic precision selection based on render duration
-- **Enhanced stereo decorrelation**: Frequency-dependent phase manipulation
-- **Higher quality output**: Standardized on 24-bit WAV and FLAC formats
-- **Memory optimization**: Efficient GPU memory usage across all operations
+- **Enhanced error handling**: More robust processing for long renders

 ## License